RobCaamano/Youtube-English-to-Spanish/README.md

 ## About <a id="about"></a>

-Foreign Whispers is a tool designed to transform your video content by adding both spoken and written subtitles in Spanish, all while replicating the original voices.
+Youtube-English-to-Spanish is a tool designed to transform your video content by adding both spoken and written subtitles in Spanish, all while replicating the original voices.
 This powerful application harnesses cutting-edge AI technologies to provide a seamless and engaging viewing experience for diverse audiences.

 - **Youtube Video Download:** Automatically downloads YouTube videos to use as input for subtitle and voice replication, making the process straightforward and efficient.